 • Learning speeds determine whether shocks persist vs fizzle out: risk dominance iff posterior precisions grow sub-quadratically; otherwise shocks can propagate and generate self-fulfilling spirals.

-6. ‘Market Segmentation through Information’ submitted
+7. ‘Market Segmentation through Information’

 (with Matt Elliott, Andrea Galeotti, & Wenhao Li; latest draft: Feb 25)